The Best Khao Soi in Chiang Mai

 Whether it's ramen, phô, thukpa, laksa, beef noodle soup, khao soi or anything else involving noodles and some sort of broth, i'm willing to give it a go.
 In fact, whilst visiting various countries on my yearly retreat, I make a point of finding ramen or phô places in the most bizarre locations (Odesa, Ukraine) just to see what the locals have done to these regional variants.
 Unsurprisingly, a lot of the time i'm faced with the prospect of politely finishing a mediocre bowl, but sometimes... just sometimes you really come up trumps.
 For this reason alone, the fire keeps burning, and the disappointments only act as a slight speedbump on the highway to the perfect bowl.

-During my 2 week stay in Chiang Mai, obviously Khao Soi was high on the agenda.
+During my 8 week stay in Chiang Mai, obviously Khao Soi was high on the agenda.
 Having eaten many a good bowl here over the years, but arriving to find two of my old favourites shut down, I had to start again from scratch and get stuck in reading reviews, articles, interviews and of course, asking locals.
-From a myriad of different sages I managed to scratch together a list of six spots to visit in between other restaurants, and came up with my "Best of" list below.
+From a myriad of different sages I managed to scratch together a list of spots to visit in between other restaurants, and came up with my "Best of" list below.
+In all transparency, I tried 14 different Khao Soi places but only mentioned my favourites.
+I don't like to focus on the bad ones, but I'd advise any tourist to avoid Khao Soi Nimman.
+It's diabolical.
+Literal TRASH.

 Taste is completely subjective, and for the reasons some people loved one restaurant, I favoured another.
 C'est la vie!
 Let the bowl crushing commence: